wegue-oss/wegue/README.md

 npm install
 ```

+> Note: The **package-lock.json** is generated using the minimum NPM version specified in **package.json** `engines.npm`.
+If you use a more recent version, please do not commit this file.

   - Run the init-app script, which creates a base application (a copy of the `app-starter` dir) under `app/` to extend with custom components and resources (e.g. CSS styling) for your project.

 ``` bash